Couples Therapy - Gottman method

 - Create Shared Meaning: Understanding the different ways that your partners life enriches your own as you both face life’s struggles together.

+If you are struggling in your marriage we would love to help you in the application of these principles.
 If you would like to read more about Mike DeMoss and his approach to marriage therapy please click on the link.
 You can also read more about the Gottman method and how it can be used to help transform relationships by following this link.
 Thank you for reading our post.